Joe Goode

-Joe Goode (born 1937) is an American artist who attended the Chouinard Art Institute in Los Angeles from 1959–1961.
-Originally born in Oklahoma City, Oklahoma, Goode made a name for himself in Los Angeles through his cloud imagery and milk bottle paintings which were associated with the Pop Art movement.
-The artist is also closely associated with Light and Space, a West coast movement of the early 1960s.
-He currently creates and resides in Los Angeles, California.
+Joe Goode (né Jose Bueno; March 23, 1937 – March 22, 2025) was an American visual artist, known for his pop art paintings.
+Goode made a name for himself in Los Angeles, California, through his cloud imagery and milk bottle paintings which were associated with the Pop Art movement.
+The artist was also closely associated with Light and Space, a West Coast art movement of the early 1960s.
+He resided in Los Angeles, California.

-Early life
+Background

-Joe Goode was born on March 23, 1937, in the middle of the Great Plains of Oklahoma immediately following the Dust Bowl and at the tail end of The Great Depression.
-He has a younger brother named Dick who was born just twelve months after.
-Goode and his brother were raised Catholic as his father, William Goode, had wished.
-Though his parents divorced when Goode was eleven years old, his father had a great influence on his artistry.
+Joe Goode was born on March 23, 1937, in Oklahoma City, Oklahoma, immediately following the Dust Bowl period and at the tail end of The Great Depression.
+His family was Roman Catholic, and his parents divorced when Joe was 11 years old.
+He has a younger brother named Dick who was born twelve months after him.
+His father had a great influence on his artistry.
 He too was an artist who made signage for a department store in town and painted portraits.
 The two would sketch various actors on screen when the family got a television and Goode would attempt to emulate his father’s ability to capture likenesses.

 During the summer Goode’s mother would ship him and his brother off to visit their grandparents on a ranch in Arlington, Texas.
-Goode explains that the perceived leisure quickly turned into child labor as the Goode boys were put to work picking potatoes on Sproull’s Ranch.
+Goode explained that the perceived leisure quickly turned into child labor as the Goode boys were put to work picking potatoes on Sproull’s Ranch.

-Joe Goode had little ambition and little cultural exposure as a child, but upon graduating high school his interests in the unknown world around him began to peak which compelled him to move to Los Angeles.
-He lived with four other Oklahomans and shortly after enrolled in Chouinard Art Institute marking the start of his artistic career.
+Goode had little ambition and little cultural exposure as a child, but upon leaving high school he moved to Los Angeles where his old friend Ed Ruscha was going to art school.
+Shortly after his move he enrolled in the Chouinard Art Institute, marking the start of his artistic career.
+While attending Chouinard from 1959 to 1961, he studied under artists Emerson Woelffer, Robert Irwin, and Bill Moore.
+He married fellow student Judy Winans in 1960, together they had a daughter and divorced two years later.
+On March 22, 2025, Goode died one day before his 88th birthday.